For our next post in Midwife Month, we ask our midwife about what to expect during labour

 Firstly, how do I prepare for labour?

-We looked at six tips on preparing for labour, covering everything from hypnobirthing to what to pack in your hospital bag.
-Your midwife will also be able to help you prepare and your appointments in the run-up to birth will cover birth plans and what to expect.
+From covering everything from hypnobirthing to what to pack in your hospital bag, Your midwife will be able to help you prepare and your appointments in the run-up to birth will cover birth plans and what to expect.
 If it's your first pregnancy, you will also be able to take a tour around the hospital to see what the labour ward and delivery rooms are like.

 And now, over to our midwife: